 For those who are looking forward to lose oneself in the serenity of nature and meditate in peace to achieve tranquility, these tow ashrams are the right choice.
 Anandashram Ashram located near Kanhangad Railway Station was established in year 1939 by Swami Ramadas.
 The ashram is flanked by a thick cover of groves amid which you will find many fascinating structures.

-These ashrams have curated experiences for all kinds of people to ensure that they can reach a spiritual calmness that can help them to further progress in their daily lives and routines.
+These ashrams in India have curated experiences for all kinds of people to ensure that they can reach a spiritual calmness that can help them to further progress in their daily lives and routines.
 Make sure you visit these ashrams for an experience that you will crave again.